w3irdrobot/Drawbridge/README.md

 ...
 ```

-All three models extends Magniloquent, a model validation package for Laravel models.
+All three models extend Magniloquent, a model validation package for Laravel models.
 Magniloquent extends Eloquent, giving your models all the functionality of Eloquent with the added benefit of model validation.
 For more information on Magniloquent, [visit its Github page](https://github.com/philipbrown/magniloquent).

 ## Adding Roles and Permissions